Best Hospital for Laparotomy Anastomosis Surgery with Advanced Surgical Care

 - Medical Evaluation: The surgeon will assess the child's overall health and medical history.
 Follow instructions for preoperative tests.

-- Explaining the Procedure: Use age-appropriate language to explain the surgery to the child, reassuring them about the benefits.
+- Explaining the Procedure: Use age-appropriate language to explain the surgery to the child and reassure them of its benefits.

 - Fasting Instructions: Follow the surgeon's instructions regarding fasting before the surgery.

-- Discussing Anesthesia: Explain that the child will receive medicine to sleep during the surgery and not feel any pain.
+- Discussing Anesthesia: Explain that the child will receive medication to sleep during surgery and will not feel any pain.

 - Comfort Items: Allow the child to bring a favorite toy or comfort item to the hospital.